sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/YANG_Suite.md

 1. Device: "c9300"
 1. Once the YANG tree is created, select "interface" (note: select CONTROL + F to find "interface" on the page)
 1. From within the "interface" dropdown, select "Loopback" (note: select CONTROL + F to find "Loopback" on the page)
-1. In the name section under "Loopback", add “1”
+1. In the name section under "Loopback", add the name "Configured by YANG Suite"
+2. Click on the right of the textbox wth the hostname to expand the dropdown menu.
+Select "delete" from the dropdown
-1. Select “Clear RPC” to remove any previous RPC
+4. Select “Clear RPC” to remove any previous RPC
-1. Select “Build RPC”
+5. Select “Build RPC”
-1. Select “Run RPC”
+6. Select “Run RPC”
 ![](./imgs/delete_interface_description.png)

 ## RESTCONF: GET Loopback Mask